Wichita spending data presented as a summary, and as a list.

 It is by now routine for governmental agencies to post spending data like this, but not at the City of Wichita.
 Upon inquiry, city officials told me that the present financial management system “does not include many modern system features such as an ‘open checkbook.’”
 An “open checkbook” refers to a modern web interface where citizens can query for specific data and perhaps perform other analysis.
 An example is Denver’s open checkbook.

 We’ve been promised a modern system for many years.

 While the next-generation Wichita financial system will probably have such a feature, there’s no reason why citizens can’t experience some of the benefits now.
 The spreadsheet of spending data could easily be posted on the city’s website on a monthly basis.
-People like myself will take that data and make it more useful, as I did.
+People like myself will take that data and make it more useful.
 The city has demonstrated that it is able to post documents to its website, so there is no reason why this should not be happening.

 - City of Wichita.
 Comprehensive Annual Financial Report.
 Available at http://www.wichita.gov/Finance/PensionDocuments/2015%20Pension%20CAFR.pdf. ↩

 - Wall Street Journal.
 U.S. Companies Cling to Writing Paper Checks.
 Available at https://www.wsj.com/articles/u-s-companies-cling-to-writing-paper-checks-1394494772. ↩